 The existing marketing literature shows accumulating evidence for the influence of customer satisfaction on firm market value.
-For example, firms with satisfied customers tend to enjoy greater customer loyalty (e.g., Bolton and Drew 1991; Oliver 1980), positive word of mouth (Szymanski and Henard 2001), and customer's willingness to pay premium prices (Homburg, Koschate, and Hoyer 2005), all of which can increase a firm's market value.
-Indeed, several studies find that firms with higher levels of customer satisfaction are able to achieve higher levels of cash flows (e.g., Gruca and Rego 2005; Fornell 1992; Mittal et al. 2005) and less volatility of future cash flows, thus leading to superior market value (e.g., Anderson, Fornell, and Mazvancheryl 2004; Fornell et al. 2006; Srivastava, Shervani, and Fahey 1998).
+For example, firms with satisfied customers tend to enjoy greater customer loyalty (e.g., Bolton and Drew 1991; Oliver 1980), positive word-of-mouth (Szymanski and Henard 2001), and customer's willingness to pay premium prices (Homburg, Koschate, and Hoyer 2005), all of which can increase a firm's market value.
+Indeed, several studies found that firms with higher levels of customer satisfaction are able to achieve higher levels of cash flows (e.g., Gruca and Rego 2005; Fornell 1992; Mittal et al. 2005) and less volatility of future cash flows, thus leading to superior market value (e.g., Anderson, Fornell and Mazvancheryl 2004; Fornell et al. 2006; Srivastava et al. 1998).

-In linking this evidence for the influence of customer satisfaction on firm market value with our first hypothesis on the influence of CSR on satisfaction, a mediating role of customer satisfaction in the CSR-performance linkage might logically be expected.
-That is, CSR affects customer satisfaction, which in turn affects market value.
+In linking this evidence for the influence of customer satisfaction on firm market value with our first hypothesis on the influence of CSR on satisfaction, one would logically expect a mediating role of customer satisfaction in the CSR-performance linkage.
+That is, CSR affects customer satisfaction, which, in turn, affects market value.
 In other words, customer satisfaction represents the mediational pathway through which CSR actions affect firm market value.

-However, there may be "noncustomer routes" by which CSR affects market value.
-For example, both textbooks (e.g., Kotler and Lee 2004; Pava and Krausz 1996) and academic articles (e.g., Godfrey 2005; Margolis and Walsh 2003) have pointed to the impact of CSR on multiple stakeholders, such as employees and investors as well as consumers.
-In particular, positive "moral capital" as a result of CSR (Godfrey 2005, p.
-777) could directly affect market value by improving employee morale and productivity.
-In addition, CSR creates public goodwill (Houston and Johnson 2000; McGuire, Sundgren, and Schneeweis 1988), which provides an "insurance-like" protection to shareholder wealth.
-As a consequence, putting the pieces together, we predict a partially mediating role of customer satisfaction on the impact of CSR on market value.
+However, there may be "non-customer routes" via which CSR may affect market value.
+For example, both textbooks (e.g., Kotler and Lee 2004; Pava and Krausz 1996) as well as academic articles (e.g., Godfrey 2005; Margolis and Walsh 2003) have pointed to the impact of CSR on multiple stakeholders like employees and investors in addition to consumers.
+Particularly, positive "moral capital" as a result of CSR (Godfrey 2005, p.
+777) could directly impact market value by improving employee morale and productivity.
+In addition, CSR creates public goodwill (Houston and Johnson 2000; McGuire et al. 1988), which provides an "insurance-like" protection to shareholder wealth.
+As a consequence, putting the pieces together, we predict a partially mediating role of customer satisfaction in the impact of CSR on market value.

-H2: All else being equal, firms that are viewed more favorably for their CSR initiatives enjoy higher market value, and a firm's customer satisfaction level at least partially mediates this influence of CSR on market value.
+H2: All else equal, firms that are viewed more favorably for their CSR initiatives will enjoy higher market value.
+A firm's customer satisfaction level at least partially mediates this influence of CSR on market value.